WlanKabL/WlanKabL/README.md

 - **GitLab CI**: For automating builds, tests, and deployments in my CI/CD pipeline.
 - **Portainer**: A tool I use for managing Docker containers with a simple and intuitive UI.
 - **Docker**: Containerization for ensuring that applications run smoothly across different environments.
-- **Let's Encrypt**: For free and automated SSL certification to secure web applications.
+- **Let's Encrypt**: I use Let's Encrypt to secure my web applications with automated SSL certificates.
 - **Domain and DNS Management**: I manage domain registrations and DNS settings for various projects.
 - **Git**: Version control to manage my code and collaborate with teams efficiently.
 - **Apache2 & nginx**: Web server setup and management, making sure that deployments are optimized and secure.